qis-unipr/qgm/examples/cqc/pythonLib/testGMTree/README.md

 ### Logging

-For each node a log file is created in the *log* folder.
+For each node a log file is created in the *log* folder and in the *log2* folder.

-For the normal nodes a row is written to the log file each time the node exceeds the threshold.
-Every row shows a timestamp followed by how many bits the node has sent/received from the previous exceeding of the threshold.
-For leaf nodes instead, a row is written to the log file each time the node suffered a local violation.
-Each row reports a timestamp followed by the number of bits sent/received from the last local violation that the node suffered.
+In the main folder there are two scripts:
+- *localStatesAvg.py*: which uses the log files contained in the *log* folder to calculate the percentage error between the root node state and the local state average of all other nodes of the binary tree.
+	The output is contained in the *results.txt* file.

-In the main folder there is a script called *qubitCounter.py* which uses the log files to calculate the total qubits exchanged between each threshold overrun by the root node.
+- *bitCounter.py*: which uses the log files contained in the *log2* folder to calculate the total bits exchanged between each threshold overrun by the root node.
+	The output is contained in the *results2.txt* file.

-You can run this script by simply typing:
+You can run these scripts by simply typing:
 ```
+python localStatesAvg.py
 python bitCounter.py
 ```